arsham-sh/arsham-sh/README.md

 🎓 Current Focus: Computer Software Collegian, building a strong foundation in software engineering principles.

-💻 Passionate About: Crafting clean, efficient, and scalable backend systems.
+💻 Passionate About: Api's,websockets, efficient, and scalable backend systems.

 🔍 Seeking: An internship or junior developer role to gain hands-on experience and contribute to a dynamic team.